BroMarduk/ptmenu/README.md

 In addition, I plan to go back and re-add comments and logging back in.
 I stripped most of these areas out so I could get the project posted until I could go back and address my overly cryptic comments and logging into something that someone could possibly understand.

-+ Re-add understandable comments to source code.
++ [DONE] Re-add understandable comments to source code.
-+ Add more (configurable) splash items for warnings, errors, information etc.
++ [DONE] Add more (configurable) splash items for warnings, errors, information etc.
-+ Add more logging for operation and debugging
++ [DONE] Add more logging for operation and debugging
-+ Move the GPIO Buttons into a template similar to the Display Buttons templates.
++ [DONE] Move the GPIO Buttons into a template similar to the Display Buttons templates.
 + Make header/footer types and their functionality into tokens that can be used in text.
 + Add images/icons to buttons
++ Add support for launching Start X
 + Move internal text to resources for use with gettext and improve globalization.
-+ Add detection for broken libsdl1.2debian version and provide correction script in code
++ [DONE] Add detection for broken libsdl1.2debian version and provide correction script in code
 + Allow for arrow navigation and selection (only mouse and touch currently supported)
++ Support for Pimoroni HyperPixel (480x800 pixel display)
++ Add an installation script for all packages and to download respository.